Neha-238/Blogly/README.md

 - **MongoDB** with Mongoose (Database)
 - **JWT** for authentication

-📦 Models
+📦 ### Models

-Below are the MongoDB/Mongoose schemas used in Blogly.
+Below are the  Mongoose schemas used in Blogly.

 Admin